 Get a coupon wallet to keep in your kitchen drawer.
 All store coupons and gift cards can live there until needed.
 They will be accessible whenever you go shopping.
 Review this wallet monthly to let go of expired offers and coupons.

 Set pictures apart and place them with other images you might have.
 Photos deserve their category, and the procedures to handle picture organization are here.

-Transfer business cards (including those refrigerator magnets with business information) to your computer or mobile phone with card scanning apps or software available for this purpose.
+Transfer business cards (including those refrigerator magnets with business information) to your computer or mobile phone with card scanning apps or software available.

-Discard receipts that you can find online by accessing your bank account or your transaction history with the vendor.
+You can find discarded receipts online by accessing your bank account or transaction history with the vendor.

 If you need receipts to return or exchange something, those receipts should probably go into your “To Do” file or your “Hold & Throw” file.

 Mail comes into the home daily for most people.
-Without a system to handle mail effectively, we would be back in square one very soon.
+We would return to square one very soon without a system to handle mail effectively.

-Note that handling mail daily does not mean handling every piece of mail completely.
+Handling mail daily doesn’t mean handling everything completely.
 Instead, it means opening each mail piece and directing it to where the action will occur.
 This should take one or two minutes of your day when you come home.

-To this end, you should have your recycle bin and your “To Do”, and “To File” files or trays up and running in your mail processing area.
+To this end, you should have your recycle bin and your “To Do” and “To File” files or trays in your mail processing area.
 Have a recycling bin next to the mail processing area so that all junk mail goes immediately to recycling.
-Then, sort the rest according to the action needed on each piece (near future action or file).
+Then, sort the rest according to the action each piece will require in the future.

 Recycle — Place all junk mail in your recycle bin immediately